GuglielmoColoretti/EventShapes_HiggsTOgg_QCD_NLO/README.md

 $ make

 #### Use the eerad3.input or the other input files to select the precision (number of points) and the event shape to be produced.
-Run the program.
-You can change the statistical seed for the pseudo-random MonteCarlo generation.
-More information at https://arxiv.org/abs/1402.4140
+You can change the statistical seed for the pseudo-random MonteCarlo generation (more information at https://arxiv.org/abs/1402.4140).
+Run the program:

 $ ./eerad3